sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 - Double check that you have followed the
   [Stripe setup instructions](/cookbook-payments/set-up-and-use-stripe/).
-  Note that in test environment, you need to use the Stripe keys starting with `sk_test` and `pk_test`, and you will also need to use [Stripe's test payout details](https://stripe.com/docs/connect/testing#payouts) and
+  Note that in your test environment, you need to use the Stripe keys starting with `sk_test` and `pk_test`, and you will also need to use [Stripe's test payout details](https://stripe.com/docs/connect/testing#payouts) and